Pattern Bridge

 pigButton.didPress()

-Users complain that sounds overlap.
+Users complain that sounds overlap each other.

 class DuckButton {